Joan Baez’s Weird Homage to Slavery

 I don’t think this evidence is, by itself, conclusive about Truscott’s guilt, but, together with the other evidence, it’s a factor.

-And what was probably the most compelling evidence to the jury, the contents of Lynne Harper’s stomach, removed two days after her murder.
+And what was probably the most compelling evidence to the jury was the contents of Lynne Harper’s stomach, removed two days after her murder.
 Dr. John Penistan insisted, in court, that the contents indicated death sometime between 7:15 or so and 7:45 on June 9th.
 He did not produce his original notes– cause enough, in my view, for a mistrial.
 There is evidence that suggests he did not have nearly that specific a conclusion until after the police made it apparent that there was a limited window of opportunity for Steven Truscott, their prime suspect, to have murdered her.
 In the same way, evidence about bicycle tires imprinted in the mud near the crime scene and the supposed imprint of shoes like Steven Truscott’s below the body appear to have been manipulated to implicate Truscott.

 Remarkably– if it was Truscott– nobody even saw them go into the woods, though numerous children who knew both of them as school-mates were in the area.
 That works in Truscott’s favor.
 But I have been at the location: there is a rise in the land between the bridge over the river and Lawson’s Bush.
-It is entirely likely that no one on the bridge or near it could have scene anyone ride a bike down the tractor trail towards the location where Harper’s body was found.
+It is entirely likely that no one on the bridge or near it could have seen anyone ride a bike down the tractor trail towards the location where Harper’s body was found.

 No alternative explanation for how Lynn’s body came to be found in Lawson’s bush seems convincing.
 It’s difficult to explain.
 It’s difficult to imagine.
 Did a stranger– the man who picked her up at the highway– take her somewhere for a few hours and then return when none of the kids swimming or fishing in the Bayfield River (between the highway and the woods) were still around?
 Did he get confused and drive around and end up back where he started by mistake?
-Was the scientific evidence mistaken: was she raped somewhere else and then perversely returned to the area he took her from, for some grim joke?
+Was the sketchy scientific evidence mistaken: was she raped somewhere else and then perversely returned to the area he took her from, for some grim joke?

 Some of the reasons that people give for believing Truscott is innocent don’t carry a lot of weight with me.
 Sure he has consistently maintained his innocence for all these years.
 Sure he actively sought a retrial (after his release) with very little to gain.
-Sure he seems like a very nice man.
+Sure he seems like a very nice man now.
 But he didn’t seriously pursue exoneration until after he was married.
 Did he suddenly have a passion for clearing his name?
 Or did the passion come from his wife, who believed his claims of innocence, and was outraged by injustice of it all?
 Is it possible that Stephen Truscott, before he married, at that stage of his life, felt lucky just to be free?
-That he didn’t want to press his luck with a too-close re-examination of the case.
-Is it equally possible he did not have faith in a justice system that had so clearly gotten it wrong?
+That he didn’t want to press his luck with a close re-examination of the case.
+What if new scientific techniques found some of his DNA on the body?

 It’s possible that his wife, who believed his claims of innocence, felt strongly about changing the verdict.
 It’s possible that Truscott, knowing he really was guilty, felt compelled to follow through with an appeal.